enactjs/ui-test-utils/README.md

 ## Testing on TV

-Pass the IP address of the TV as an environment variable and use the `test-tv` task:
+Pass the IP address of the TV as an environment variable and use the `test-ui-tv` task:

 ```bash
 TV_IP=10.0.1.1 npm run test-ui-tv